microsoft/PowerToys/src/modules/previewpane/README.md

 ## Overview

 Preview handlers are called when an item is selected to show a lightweight, rich, read-only preview of the file's contents in the view's reading pane.
 This is done without launching the file's associated application.
 Figure 1 shows an example of a preview handler that preview a .md file type.
-Please follow this [documentation](https://docs.microsoft.com/en-us/archive/msdn-magazine/2007/january/windows-vista-and-office-writing-your-own-preview-handlers) to start developing a preview handler, once then continue with this documentation to learn how to integrate a preview handler into PowerToys.
+Please follow this [documentation](https://docs.microsoft.com/en-us/archive/msdn-magazine/2007/january/windows-vista-and-office-writing-your-own-preview-handlers) to start developing a preview handler, when done, continue with this documentation to learn how to integrate a preview handler into PowerToys.

 <center>